mnyrop/marii.info/_posts/2017-07-12-the-summer-of-puppets-2.md

 <br><a href="{{ "/images/ipy.png" | relative_url }}"><img src="{{ "/images/ipy.png" | relative_url }}" style="box-shadow: 2px 2px 4pc #23352a;max-width:600px;"/></a><br><br>

 Once each dataframe was transformed to mirror the JSON schema I'd planned, I wrote them out to new json files using Pandas' `.to_json(orient='records')` function.
-[You can see the complete process and notebook [here](https://github.com/mnyrop/bunraku-ipy/blob/master/bunraku-online.ipynb).]
+(You can see the complete process and notebook [here](https://github.com/mnyrop/bunraku-ipy/blob/master/bunraku-online.ipynb).)

+An aside: _If i were more versed in the powers of Jupyter and Pandas at the time, I could have connected my notebook directly to the MySQL database and performed the cleaning tasks of OpenRefine with Pandas, skipping the CSV steps entirely.
+For tips on something similar, check out **[this post]({{ site.baseurl }}/notes/automate-yr-docs-mysql-to-markown-via-py/)**._

 #### Out: <span style="font-weight:400">[JSON](https://github.com/mnyrop/bunraku-ipy/tree/master/out/json)</span>